brnco/thm/README.md

 ### File Destinations

-This section describes folder paths for derivatives
+This section defines the paths to the folders where files are sent after processing.

 ### Email

-This section contains info for email notifications from the script
+This section defines the info for email notifications from the script.

 ### Logs

-This section contains folder paths for the directory containing the logs, as well as the path of the lockfile that makevideos creates in order to only one a single instance of the script at a time
+This section defines the folder path for the directory containing the logs.

 ### MediaConch

-This section delineates the folderpath for MediaConch policies
+This section defines the paths for MediaConch policies (for input file validation).

+### FileMaker

+This section defines the information for authenticating to FileMaker.
+When hashes are sent to FM, this is the user who will be shown to have made those changes.

 # Usage

+## tl;dr

+`(venv) C:\Users\archadmin\code\thm: python ingest.py`

+## Help

+To list all of the options available for the script, type `python ingest.py -h` and hit enter

 ## General

-`ingest.py --options accession_number(s)`

-## Help

-`ingest.py -h`
+1. Open cmd.exe

+   - press `Windows key` and search 'cmd.exe' and hit enter

+   - right-click on the terminal icon in the menu bar, select 'cmd.exe'

+2. Navigate to the scripts directory

+   - type `cd code\thm` and hit enter

-## virtual environment
+3. Start the virtual environment

-this script uses the `venv` python library to manage dependencies ("venv" is short for "virtual environment").
-It must be enabled in order to be used, however.
-THM staff shouldn't have to do this too often, but after closing cmd.exe or after a restart it may be necessary.

-you can tell you're in the virtual environment by looking to the left of the command prompt.
-For the THM processing machine, the prompt is `D:\Users\archadmin\code\thm` - if that line is preceded by `(venv)`, you are in the virtual environment

-This is what you want:

-`(venv) D:\Users\archadmin\code\thm: `

-This means you gotta activate it:

-`D:\Users\archadmin\code\thm: `

-To activate the virtual environment, run the below command in cmd.exe:

-`venv\Scripts\activate.bat`

-once that command completes, you should be good to go

-the script will error and close if it is not being run in the virtual environment
+   - type `venv\Scripts\activate.bat` and hit enter

+   - you should see `(venv)` at the start of your command prompt

+4. Run the script

+   - type `python ingest.py` and hit enter

 ## Examples

+### Ingest everything in the `hm_interviews` directory

-ingest everything in raw_captures directory, as configured in config file
+as configured in the config file

-`ingest.py`
+`python ingest.py`

-ingest a single accession, A2022_012_001_001
+### Ingest a single accession, A2022_012_001_001

+the script will first check the `hm_interviews` folder then will check `special_collections`, as configured in the config file

-`ingest.py A2022_012_001_001`
+`python ingest.py A2022_012_001_001`

-ingest multiple accessions
+### Ingest multiple accessions

+same rules as above

-`ingest.py A2022_012_001_001 A2022_033_001_001`
+`python ingest.py A2022_012_001_001 A2022_033_001_001`

-### file validation

-ingest without validating input files

-`ingest.py --no_input_validation A2022_012_001_001`
+### Ingest special collections

+You can specify that an accession is special collections using the flag (but you don't have to flag it)

+`python ingest.py --special_collections A2022_001_001_001`

+Ingest every accession folder in `special_collections`

+`python ingest.py --special_collections`

-### changing terminal output
+### Change what is printed to terminal window

+Ingest in `verbose` mode, printing more to the terminal window

+`python ingest.py -v`

-you can run this script with more or less output to the terminal
+Ingest in `quiet` mode, printing less to the terminal window

+`python ingest.py -q`

-note that these setting don't change what is logged, just what is printed
+note that `quiet` or `verbose` modes do not impact the logs, which always log in `verbose` mode, they only change what is printed to the terminal window

-run in verbose mode

-`ingest.py -v A2022_012_001_001`

-run in quiet mode

-`ingest.py -q A2022_012_001_001`

-### changing notification settings
+### Other options

-you can run this script without sending emails using the `--no_email` flag
+Run the script without sending emails using the `--no_email` flag

-`ingest.py --no_email`
+`python ingest.py --no_email`

-### changing file copy setting

-you can run the script without copying files to the connected drives using the `--no_copy` flag
+Run the script without copying files to the connected drives using the `--no_copy` flag

-`ingest.py --no_copy`
+`python ingest.py --no_copy`

-### using multiple flags
+### Using multiple flags

-these options can be strung together in a single command. the command below will process two accessions without input validation, printing every log entry to the terminal window, without copying files and without emailing anyone
+these options can be strung together in a single command. the command below will process two accessions, printing every log entry to the terminal window, without copying files and without emailing anyone

-`ingest.py -v --no_input_validation --no_copy --no_email A2022_999_001_001 A2017_088_001_001`
+`python ingest.py -v --no_copy --no_email A2022_999_001_001 A2017_088_001_001`

 # Script Descriptions